14 Top-Rated Beaches in Egypt

 We may earn a commission from affiliate links ()

-The resort towns of South Sinai are backed by the desert and rugged mountains of the Sinai Peninsula, so you can head off for hiking and camel trekking, as well as soak up the sun.
+The resort towns of South Sinai are backed by the desert and rugged mountains of the Sinai Peninsula, so if you're itching for things to do, you can head off for hiking and camel trekking, as well as soak up the sun.

 Narrow your options with our list of the best beaches in Egypt.